-ARC involvement of the proposal assessment is actually minimal, and restricted to assisting of proposal handling duties.
+ARC involvement of the proposal assessment is minimal and restricted to assisting of proposal handling duties.
 Although ARC staff will be allowed to become the scientific reviewer, such an involvement is made by individual effort basis, not by an ARC duty.
-The proposal assessment process is briefly described here for the benefit of the EA-ARC constituent.
+Users can refer to ALMA Proposal Review Process document for the detailed and latest information on the review process (https://almascience.nao.ac.jp/documents-and-tools/).